IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 - Shipyards and warehouses directly against the water
 - Merchants' trading houses set further back, behind the veils
 - Statues: frame the strait, founders Kevar and Arda.
 Locals navigate by the angle of the shadow - eg. at the 9 o’clock shadow
-	- Veils (arcane nets) winched to the statues protect the inner city from the Fray
+	- Veils (arcane nets) winched to the statues protect the inner city from the Fray - created from dragon hair + heartstrings, lights with dragon fire
 	- Statues move of their own volition - point to the sea when a Fray tide is coming
 #### Description
 - Leviathan sea monsters with their crews surfacing at port